-Did your school ever throw a halloween carnival packed with simple halloween games for kids?
+Did your school ever throw a Halloween carnival packed with simple Halloween games for kids?
 This simple Halloween DIY game is the perfect idea to add to a craft table or as a prize.

 Your kids can enjoy them at home or you can add them to some Halloween goodie bags for friends this year!
 How cute would that be?!